North Carolina's congressional districts: Current districts and representatives

-List of members of the United States House delegation from North Carolina, their terms, their district boundaries, and the district political ratings according to the CPVI.
-The delegation has a total of 14 members, with 7 Republicans, and 7 Democrats.
-These districts reflect the districts drawn and passed by the North Carolina General Assembly were used for the 2020 elections.
+This is a list of United States representatives from North Carolina, their terms, their district boundaries, and the district political ratings according to the CPVI.
+The delegation has a total of 14 members, with 10 Republicans and 4 Democrats.

 Legal challenges to redistricting

 1981 redistricting

-In 1981 the General Assembly proposed a congressional redistricting plan that split Moore County between two districts, the first time a county in North Carolina had ever been thus divided.
+In 1981, the North Carolina General Assembly proposed a congressional redistricting plan that split Moore County between two districts, the first time a county in North Carolina had ever been thus divided.
 The Attorney General of North Carolina recommended revising the plan.

 Constitutionality of the 1990 redistricting

 After the 1990 census, the US Department of Justice directed North Carolina under VRA preclearance to submit a map with two majority-minority districts.
-The resultant map with two such districts, the 1st and 12th, was the subject of lawsuits by voters who claimed that it was an illegal racial gerrymander.
-A three-judge panel of the United States District Court for the Eastern District of North Carolina dismissed the suit, which was appealed to the U.S. Supreme Court.
+The resultant map with two such congressional districts, the 1st and 12th, was the subject of lawsuits by voters who claimed that it was an illegal racial gerrymander.
+A three-judge panel of the U.S. District Court for the Eastern District of North Carolina dismissed the suit, which was appealed to the U.S. Supreme Court.
 On June 28, 1993, the U.S. Supreme Court, in Shaw v.
 Reno, found that the 12th congressional district was an unlawful racial gerrymander.
-Justice Sandra Day O'Connor's opinion found that if a district's shape, like the 12th's, was "so bizarre on its face that it is 'unexplainable on grounds other than race'," that it would be subject to strict scrutiny as a racial gerrymander, and remanded the case to the Eastern District of North Carolina.
+Justice Sandra Day O'Connor's opinion found that if a district's shape, like the 12th's, was "so bizarre on its face that it is 'unexplainable on grounds other than race'", that it would be subject to strict scrutiny as a racial gerrymander, and remanded the case to the Eastern District of North Carolina.

-On August 22, 1994, the District Court on remand in Shaw v.
-Hunt found that the 12th congressional district was a racial gerrymander (as the Supreme Court had directed), but ruled that the map satisfied strict scrutiny due to the compelling interest of compliance with the Voting Rights Act and increasing black political power.
-This was again appealed to the Supreme Court, which reversed the District Court on June 13, 1996, and found that the North Carolina plan violated the Equal Protection Clause and that the 12th District did not satisfy a compelling interest.
+On August 22, 1994, the Eastern District of North Carolina on remand in Shaw v.
+Hunt found that the 12th congressional district was a racial gerrymander (as the U.S. Supreme Court had directed), but ruled that the map satisfied strict scrutiny due to the compelling interest of compliance with the Voting Rights Act and increasing black political power.
+This was again appealed to the U.S. Supreme Court, which reversed the Eastern District of North Carolina on June 13, 1996, and found that the North Carolina plan violated the Equal Protection Clause and that the 12th congressional district did not satisfy a compelling interest.